arsalanmughal23/my_projects-tamreeni_backend/README.md

 # Laravel 8 Boilerplate

-Basic boilerplate to create laravel projects with Admin Panel, Role Based Access Control.
+Basic boilerplate to create laravel projects with Admin Panel, Role Based Access Control and Dynamic Menus generate .

+# Features

+**Generate Table with Table**

+- Put you data on required selection and input field system will automatically create table in your database and will create curd in you project .

+**Rollback Module**

+- You can easily revert back you generated crud.

+**Generate Table from Database Table**

-This boilerplate works on Database First Approach, After the installation, you should design your database through your preferred Database Administration tool then generate modules from the admin panel selecting your tables one by one.
+- You should design your database through your preferred Database Administration tool then generate modules from the admin panel.

-- Table name should be plural name with created_at(datetime) default(current timestamp), updated_at(datetime) default(current timestamp) and deleted_at(datetime) default(null) columns.

 ## Whats used?
 - **PHP ^8.0**
 - **Laravel 8.75**
 - InfyOm Laravel Generator